-When it turns to the mobile case in Figure 10b, all of the three systems are affected by mobility differently, but RAB is still the best across different tag populations.
-Particularly, when the number of tags is 20, RAB achieves $2.5 \times$ and $5 \times$ throughput gains over Blink and CARA.
+When it turns to the mobile case in Figure 12b, all of the three systems are affected by mobility differently, but RAB is still the best across different tag populations.
+Particularly, when the number of tags is 20, RAB achieves 2.5x and 5x throughput gains over Blink and CARA.
 CARA is the worst due to its lack of mobility detection module.

-Then we conduct over 120 tests across different mobility, channel, and network-size conditions.
-Due to equipment constraints, currently we are unable to find a number of robots to carry tags so we invite 20 volunteers.
-We let each volunteer carry 1 tag when there are less than 20 tags.
-When the tag population is 100, each one takes 5 tags.
-For mobility, we ask volunteers to randomly walk no faster than 1 m/s.
+Then we conduct over 80 tests across different mobility, channel, and network-size conditions.
+For mobility, we vary the velocity of tags from 0 to 1 m/s.
 For channels, we collect the data across 1-week at two difference places.
-The overall gains and its breakdown on average are reported in Figure 10c.
-RAB achieves overall throughput gains of $2.6 \times$ over Blink and $2 \times$ over CARA.
-We break down this gain and find that RAB reduces probing cost by $8.2 \times$ and $4.3 \times$ over Blink and CARA.
-The majority of this probing gain comes from the filter-based probing design as it successfully avoids MAC collisions while being compatible with the C1G2 protocol.
-Meanwhile, regarding data transmission, RAB is $1.8 \times$ and $1.6 \times$ better than Blink and CARA.
-This transmission gain is mainly brought by the downlink-aware rate selection scheme while all prior systems leave the downlink unattended.
+The tag population varies from 1 to 20.
+The overall gains and its breakdown on average are reported in Figure 12c.
+RAB achieves overall throughput gains of 2.5x over Blink and 1.9x over CARA.
+We break down this gain and find that RAB reduces probing cost by 8.2x and 4.3x over Blink and CARA.
+The majority of this probing gain comes from the filterbased probing design as it successfully avoids MAC collisions while being compatible with the C1G2 protocol.
+Meanwhile, regarding data transmission, RAB is 1.8x and 1.6x better than Blink and CARA.
+This transmission gain is mainly brought by the downlink-aware rate selection scheme while all prior systems, like Blink, leave the downlink unattended.

-X. RELATED WORK
+IX.
+RELATED WORK

 Backscatter Communication Efficiency: Backscatter communication optimizations can be roughly classified into two categories: C1G2-compatible and C1G2-incompatible.
 Buzz [5] introduces a rateless coding for backscatter nodes, which achieves lossless transmission.
 Flit [13] designs a new MAC that enables burst transferring bulk data, significantly reducing wasted time by the C1G2 MAC.
-Laissez-Faire [22] and BiGroup [23] propose to decode parallel transmissions by analyzing signals in the both time and IQ domains, which can work at moderate and high SNR scenarios.
+Laissez-Faire [18] and BiGroup [19] propose to decode parallel transmissions by analyzing signals in the both time and IO domains, which can work at moderate and high SNR scenarios.
 Those C1G2incompatible optimizations achieve substantial performance gain but fall short of accommodating billions of deployed RFID readers and nodes.
 Some C1G2-compatible improvements have been proposed recently.
 Blink [8] makes use of unique backscatter link signatures to detect mobility and adapt rates.
 CARA [9] observes the opportunity that throughput can be improved by channel-aware rate selection.
 Unlike both that focus on the uplink rate selection, we observe that the downlink rate could greatly affect the overall throughput as well.
 In addition, our filter-based probing tries to efficiently estimate channels and avoid collision problems that are not well considered before.

 Rate Adaptation: Rate adaptation has been widely researched in active-radio based wireless networks, like 802.11.
-BER [24], SNR [25], [26], and loss rate [27] are the most commonly used metrics.
+BER[20], SNR [21], [22], and loss rate [23] are the most commonly used metrics.
 While our work shares the same idea that chooses the optimal rate that maximizes the network throughput by estimating the channel quality.
 Those methods have limited applicability to backscatter systems, especially for the C1G2 protocol.
 For example, the limited visibility of current COTS readers makes even loss rates hard to observe.
 To solve this, we use the link timing features specified by the C1G2 protocol to approximate the loss rate.
 In addition, we accurately deduce mobility hints using RSSI and phase measurements together.

-New Backscatter Paradigms: Several novel backscatter systems where nodes are powered by various sources have been proposed, e.g., WiFi-backscatter [28]-[30], Bluetoothbackscatter [6], FM-backscatter [7].
-LoRa backscatter is proposed to significantly increase the backscatter operation range to about 500 m using commodity LoRa hardware [31].
-Long-range WiFi-based backscatter communication that is compatible with commodity WiFi device uses code translation to piggyback the sensor data on the ongoing WiFi communication [32], which also extends to Bluetooth and ZigBee [33].
+New Backscatter Paradigms: Recently several novel backscatter systems where nodes are powered by various sources have been proposed, e.g., WiFi-backscatter [24], [25], [26], Bluetooth-backscatter [6], FM-backscatter [7].
 Those systems largely extend the operating range of traditional readers and see a bright future of interconnecting more and more wireless devices.
 Yet, their interpretability with C1G2 is worth further investigation.

-XI.
-CONCLUSION AND FUTURE WORK
+X. CONCLUSION AND FUTURE WORK